The Jewish Social Services Team

 Meet our dedicated staff.

 Paul Borowsky began as the volunteer engagement coordinator in 2016.
 Paul was the director of the West Madison Senior Center where he recruited over 100 volunteers.
-More recently he has done extensive outreach with Second Harvest Food Bank and the FreshMobile.
-Paul has masters’ of Education and Social Work degrees from the University of Illinois-Urbana, and a master’s of Cultural Anthropology from the University of Wisconsin-Madison.
+He has also done extensive outreach with Second Harvest Food Bank and the FreshMobile.
+Paul has his Master of Education and Master of Social Work degrees from the University of Illinois-Urbana, and a Master of Cultural Anthropology from the University of Wisconsin-Madison.